 After filing numerous pre-trial motions the case was successfully resolved by Attorney Stangl when the OAR was amended to a non-criminal traffic citation thereby avoiding an additional criminal conviction and possible probation revocation and subsequent resentencing after probation.

-Craig was charged with 12 criminal charges of which 8 were felonies including two counts of strangulation and suffocation, two counts of intimidating a victim through the use of force, aggravated battery, false imprisonment and possession of a firearm by a felon.
+Craig was charged with 12 criminal charges, eight (8) which were felonies, including two counts of strangulation and suffocation, §940.235 (1) Wis.
+Stats., two counts of intimidating a victim through the use of force, §940.45 (1) Wis.
+Stats., §968.075 (1) (a) 1 Wis.
+Stats., aggravated battery, §940.19 (5) Wis.
+Stats., false imprisonment and possession of a firearm by a felon, §941.29 (1m) (a) Wis.
+Stats.
 Attorney Stangl was hired to help Craig in what appeared to be a hopeless situation and likely prison sentence.
 Attorney Stangl filed a Motion to Dismiss Count One through Six and Count Twelve of the Criminal Complaint and based upon the motion the prosecutor elected to dismiss all twelve criminal charges.
 Although the State refiled some of the criminal charges, the Motion to Dismiss filed by Attorney Stangl resulted in the dismissal of six felonies.
-Upon being recharged the client faced two felonies including a felony possession of a firearm and false imprisonment.
+Upon being recharged the client faced two felonies including being a felon possession of a firearm and false imprisonment.
 The case was resolved shortly before trial and even though the State possessed evidence showing the defendant’s DNA on the firearm in question, that charge was nonetheless dismissed.
 Ultimately the defendant ended up with two disorderly conduct convictions and a Class A misdemeanor bail jumping conviction, an extraordinary result in a case that looked hopeless from the start.
-This case is proof positive that no matter how serious or how many charges a defendant faces, Attorney Stangl can help.
+This case is proof positive that no matter how serious or how many charges a defendant faces, Stangl Law Offices, Attorney Stangl can help.

 The client was charged with OWI and operating with a prohibited alcohol concentration at or above .08.
 The client was stopped after speeding approximately 10 mph above the posted speed limit and subsequently arrested.
 He registered an alcohol breath concentration of .12.
 The defense replicated the driving and alcohol consumption scenario on the night in question and did a subsequent Intoximeter test showing the defendant’s alcohol concentration.
 The defense was prepared to show the scientific basis for the huge discrepancy and the defense was also prepared to prove that the arresting officer was not qualified to properly complete the field sobriety tests and made multiple errors in implementing those tests.
 Days before the scheduled jury trial, the Village conceded that it could not prevail and the PAC charge was dismissed and the OWI amended to reckless driving.